kazuibasou/hyper-dk-series/README.md

 	make

-This generated the following structure of the directory.
+This generates the following structure of the directory.

 	hyper-dk-series/
 	├ bin/